JamesCipparrone/hello-world/README.md

 # hello-world
 Getting started with GitHub, following the instructions at https://guides.github.com/activities/hello-world/

-Write a bit about yourself.
+The instructions said, "Write a bit about yourself."